 Best practices for information security and risk management

 First, it’s important to note that information security standards should be documented in detail, as this provides IT professionals with a clear set of policies for protecting critical infrastructure and making ongoing improvements to an organization’s cybersecurity framework.
-It’s also crucial to develop robust security controls that can safeguard information assets regardless of how they are formatted, stored or transmitted.
-While companies can implement a variety of advanced information security management protocols, many adhere to the international standards outlined in the ISO/IEC 27000 guidelines and/or the NIST’s SP 800 series.
+It’s also crucial to develop robust security controls that can safeguard information assets regardless of how they are formatted, stored, or transmitted.
+While companies can implement various advanced information security management protocols, many adhere to the international standards outlined in the ISO/IEC 27000 guidelines and/or the NIST’s SP 800 series.

 NIST SP 800

-The NIST’s special publications on information security offer a variety of general and specialized recommendations for every facet of an organization’s cybersecurity framework, from risk assessment and database governance to access control systems and application whitelisting.
+The NIST’s special publications on information security offer various general and specialized recommendations for every facet of an organization’s cybersecurity framework, from risk assessment and database governance to access control systems and application whitelisting.
 These comprehensive documents also provide advanced analysis of pressing security risks that could cause major disruption to organizations’ internal operations and external relationships.
-Much like the ISO/IEC 27000 family of standards, the NIST’s guidelines are meant to protect the confidentiality, integrity and availability of information assets from malware, data breaches, phishing scams and more.
+Much like the ISO/IEC 27000 family of standards, the NIST’s guidelines are meant to protect the confidentiality, integrity, and availability of information assets from malware, data breaches, phishing scams, and more.

 Minimum requirements for information security programs

-A broad-based and balanced information security program is one that addresses the management, operational and technical aspects of safeguarding sensitive data.
-While it’s true that cutting-edge cybersecurity applications play a pivotal role in IT security frameworks, the most effective programs are built on detailed policies that outline the purpose, scope and goals of every control family.
+A broad-based and balanced information security program addresses the management, operational and technical aspects of safeguarding sensitive data.
+While it’s true that cutting-edge cybersecurity applications play a pivotal role in IT security frameworks, the most effective programs are built on detailed policies that outline the purpose, scope, and goals of every control family.
 According to the NIST, organizations should integrate the following capabilities into their information security standards:

-- Access controls: Managing access privileges is essential to securing critical infrastructure and protecting key data stores.
-Implementing access control systems like account management, least privilege, session lock and information flow enforcement can help ensure all users, devices and applications are limited to the transactions and functions they actually need.
+- Access controls: Managing access privileges are essential to securing critical infrastructure and protecting key data stores.
+Implementing access control systems like account management, least privilege, session lock, and information flow enforcement can help ensure all users, devices, and applications are limited to the transactions and functions they actually need.

 - Risk assessment: Information security is an ongoing process, as new cyber threats are discovered on what feels like a minute-by-minute basis.
-By integrating risk assessment protocols like security categorization, vulnerability scanning and real-time monitoring, organizations can remain proactive about their system and network security and quickly identify areas of improvement.
+By integrating risk assessment protocols like security categorization, vulnerability scanning, and real-time monitoring, organizations can remain proactive about their system and network security and quickly identify improvement areas.